sparisi/mips/README.md

 Each MDP requires some mandatory functions:

 - *NAME_simulator*    : defines the reward and transition functions,

+- *NAME_settings*     : defines the learning setup and returns
+  - *n_obj*    : number of objective of the problem,
+  - *policy*   : policy used to solve the problem,
-- *NAME_settings*     : defines the learning setup, i.e., the policy and the number of episodes and steps used for evaluation / learning,
+  - *episodes* : number of episodes used for evaluation / learning,
+  - *steps*    : max number of steps of each episode,
+  - *gamma*    : discount factor.

 - *NAME_mdpvariables* : defines the details of the problem, i.e.,
   - *mdp_vars.nvar_state*   : dimensionality of the state,
   - *mdp_vars.nvar_action*  : dimensionality of the action,